 ROSEN, GLOBALLY RESPECTED INVESTOR COUNSEL, Encourages Core Scientific, Inc. Investors to Secure Counsel Before Important January 13 Deadline in Securities Class Action – CORZ

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Core Scientific, Inc. (NASDAQ: CORZ) between January 3, 2022 and October 26, 2022, both dates inclusive (the “Class Period”), of the important January 13, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Core Scientific, Inc. CORZ between January 3, 2022 and October 26, 2022, both dates inclusive (the "Class Period"), of the important January 13, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Core Scientific securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.